 A good choice of honey comes from a certain species of Leptospermum flora which is native to Australia and New Zealand.
 This honey is enriched with natural compounds that are able to fight against microbes.

-Different species of Candida such as Gubliniensis, Glabratam and Albicans, can be involved in different clinical conditions such as oropharyngeal candidiasis, bloodstream and vaginal infections Reference 1.
+Did you know that different species of Candida such as Gubliniensis, Glabratam and Albicans, can be involved in different clinical conditions such as oropharyngeal candidiasis, bloodstream and vaginal infections (Reference 1).

 How effective is honey against candida?